 Justification: WPD has considered the effects of switching off duplicate transformers at 11/33kV sites, but found it not to be beneficial due to the reduced security of supply.
 However, WPD is still monitoring the SSEPD project LEAN which uses Transformer Automatic Stop Start.
+This project has been revisited since the latest round of reporting of the LEAN project by SSEPD and a finite number of Primary substations have been identified as candidate sites and CBA's are being carried out to see if this project is viable.

 Recommendation 8: There is a clear case for fundamentally reviewing underground cable and overhead line ratings to ensure that future loss costing has been included in the economic rating calculation.
-This could be based on Ofgem's loss investment guidelines or on loss-inclusive network design standards.
+This could be based on Ofgems loss investment guidelines or on loss-inclusive network design standards.
 Adopted